S&P 500 dips off record high, Dow rises on bank earnings

 "Financials have done well for a while, so we're happy with that now but will we reach a point of diminishing returns in that sector?
 I don't know," said Drew Horter, president and chief investment officer of Tactical Fund Advisors in Cincinnati.

-The S&P 500 energy sector was the largest gainer among the 11 sub-indexes, jumping 3.1% as it tracked higher oil prices.
-[O/R]
+The S&P 500 energy sector (.SPNY) was the largest gainer among the 11 sub-indexes, jumping 3.1% as it tracked higher oil prices.

-Cryptocurrency and blockchain-related firms including Riot Blockchain and Marathon Digital Holdings fell after soaring ahead of Coinbase’s debut and as bitcoin hit a record high of over $63,000 on Tuesday.
+Cryptocurrency and blockchain-related firms including Riot Blockchain (RIOT.O) and Marathon Digital Holdings (MARA.O) fell after soaring ahead of Coinbase's debut and as bitcoin hit a record high of over $63,000 on Tuesday.

-Reporting by Shivani Kumaresan and Shreyashi Sanyal in Bengaluru and David French in New York; Editing by Maju Samuel and Richard Chang

 Our Standards: The Thomson Reuters Trust Principles.